 The CWI pushed over many years for the election of women to public bodies.
-Several members were elected to local charitable aid and hospital boards, and in 1917 CWI member Ada Wells became the first woman on the Christchurch City Council.
+Several members were elected to local charitable aid and hospital boards, and in 1917 CWI member Ada Wells became the first woman elected to the Christchurch City Council.

 The concerns of the Society for the Protection of Women and Children (SPWC) were domestic: conditions within marriage, including desertion, domestic violence, adoption, neglect and abuse of children, and divorce.

 The National Council of Women (NCW) was set up in 1896, with suffrage campaigner Kate Sheppard as its first president.
-The NCW aimed to unite women’s organisations, encourage ‘all that makes for the good of humanity’2, and supported the forming of women’s unions, associations and political groups.
-Its membership was small and middle class; many had been teachers.
+The NCW aimed to unite women’s organisations, encouraged ‘all that makes for the good of humanity’,2 and supported the formation of women’s unions, associations and political groups.
+Its membership was small and middle-class; many had been teachers.

 In the 1900s generational change, factionalism, and the ageing or ill health of many of those involved meant that activism dwindled.
-The NCW went into recess in 1906 before re-forming in 1916.
+The NCW went into recess in 1906 but re-formed in 1916.